anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.3"></a>
 ## 3.3	Management Software

+A network function virtualisation infrastructure provides the capability to manage virtual resources via application programming interfaces or graphical user interfaces.
+The management software allows to:

+* setup, manage and delete tenants,
+* setup, manage and delete user- and service-accounts,
+* manage access privileges and
+* provision, manage, monitor and delete virtual resources.

 <p align="center"><img src="../figures/ch03_model_management_software.png" alt="NFVI Management Software" Title="NFVI Management Software" width="65%"/></p>
 <p align="center"><b>Figure 3-3:</b> NFVI Management Software.</p>

+ The management software needs to support following functional aspects:

+ **API/UI**
+ : an application programming interface / user interface providing access to the NFVI management functions

+**Catalogue**
+: manages the collection of available templates for virtual resource the NFVI can provide

+**Inventory**
+: manages the information related to all the physical and virtual resources of a NFVI

+**Scheduler**
+: receives requests via API/UI, provisions and manages virtual resources by coordinating the activities of the compute-, storage- and network resources managers

+**Monitoring**
+:  monitors and collects information on all events and the current state of all physical and virtual resources

+**Additional Management Functions**
+: include identity management, policy management (e.g. to enforce security policies), etc.

+**Compute Resources Manager**
+: provides a mechanism to provision virtual resources with the help of physical compute resources

+**Storage Resources Manager**
+: provides a mechanism to provision virtual resources with the help of physical storage resources

+**Network Resources Manager**
+: provides a mechanism to provision virtual resources with the help of physical network resources

 <a name="3.4"></a>
 ## 3.4	Physical Resources

+The physical compute, storage and network resources serve as the foundation of the network function virtualisation infrastructure.
+They are as such not directly exposed to the workloads (VNFs/CNFs).

 <p align="center"><img src="../figures/ch03_model_physical_resources.png" alt="NFVI Physical Infrastructure Resources" Title="NFVI Physical Infrastructure Resources" width="65%"/></p>
 <p align="center"><b>Figure 3-4:</b> NFVI Physical Resources.</p>